 A single head, three faces, four eyes - this frightening depiction was just one among many depictions of the dogma of the Holy Trinity (the Father, the Son and the Holy Spirit).
 Traditionally, the trinity was depicted as three identical figures with the faces of Christ, but the idea mutated over time.
 Some icons depict the Trinity as having a single body, but three heads, all with the same face.

 For those unfamiliar with the ‘Spas Nedremannoe Oko’ icons - it’s quite an interesting exemplar.
 On it, Jesus is depicted as a young man that either props his face up from boredom, or looks ready to have a nap.

 In actuality, Jesus is already asleep, but he’s sleeping with open eyes, which is an allusion to the lion, which was thought in medieval times to sleep in this manner.
 The depiction has very few known roots - only a few short lines in the Bible, where Jesus is referred to as the ‘Lion of Judah’ (“a brave man”).
 In iconography, the image first appeared in the Byzantine Empire, before making its way to Russia.

 This is a very rare icon, depicting one of the Old Testament stories.
-The Lord called upon Prophet John to travel to the Assyrian city of Nineveh, to spread faith to its sinful population.
-However, John did not wish to fulfill God’s will and decided to simply set off on a journey of his own.
-Divine wrath then came to John in the form of a whale, swallowing the prophet whole during a storm.
-In the end, God forgave John, who subsequently converted many souls to Christianity.
+The Lord called upon Prophet Jonah to travel to the Assyrian city of Nineveh, to spread faith to its sinful population.
+However, Jonah did not wish to fulfill God’s will and decided to simply set off on a journey of his own.
+Divine wrath then came to Jonah in the form of a whale, swallowing the prophet whole during a storm.
+In the end, God forgave Jonah, who subsequently converted many souls to Christianity.
 The icon depicts the moment of the prophet’s liberation.